bwcsemaj/ekans/README.md

 	PATH_TO_JAVA_14_EXE -jar ekans-1.0-SNAPSHOT-exec.jar
 	pause

-I might make this easier by wrapping jar into native runnables so to by pass downloading 14 and bat file but for now this is the way...
+I might make this easier by wrapping jar into native runnable so to by pass downloading 14 and bat file but for now this is the way...

 You can also fork my project, for your run configuration you will need to add this to VM arguements....